-Every year around this time, I start getting comments on some of my most popular posts.
+I get comments on my dessert posts every day.
 Most comments are good, but some say that the recipe didn’t turn out.
 Whenever I get those comments I try to troubleshoot with the commenter because I want them to be able to enjoy the recipe as much as I did.

-If you’re making cookies and the batter ends up too crumbly and dry, chances are it’s because you aren’t measuring your flour correctly.
+If you’re making a recipe and the batter ends up too crumbly and dry, chances are it’s because you aren’t measuring your flour correctly.
 You might be packing your flour (accidentally or unknowingly) and using too much, which results in a crumbly cookie dough.

 Ask yourself: are you SCOOPING or SPOONING your flour into the measuring cup?

 If you’re scooping the flour, you might be using too much!